TrippCreates/Tripp-BlueStamp-Portfolio/drone.md

 # Other Resources/Examples
-- <a href="https://www.youtube.com/watch?v=r2lDXoW78u0"> Joshua Bardwell's videos were HUGE in this project as he walked me through a lot of the more complex/niche parts of custom FPV building </a>
+- Joshua Bardwell's videos were HUGE in this project as he walked me through a lot of the more complex/niche parts of custom FPV building.
+Here's a <a href="https://www.youtube.com/watch?v=r2lDXoW78u0"> link </a>